nuagenetworks/nuage-ospdirector/Documentation/20.10/README.rst

     nuage-image-patching --nuage-config nuage_patching_config.yaml

 ..
 Note:: If the image patching fails, remove the partially patched overcloud-full.qcow2 and create a copy of it from the backup image before retrying the image patching workflow.
+When hitting errors with Red Hat subscription during patching, you might need to go to https://access.redhat.com/management/systems and remove the previous system using same name.

     ::